 What to Look For

-Scammers often update their tactics, but there are some signs that will help you recognize a phishing email or text message.
+Scammers often update their tactics, but some signs will help you recognize a phishing email or text message.

 According to the FTC, phishing emails and text messages may look like they’re from a company you know or trust.
 They may look like they’re from a bank, a credit card company, a social networking site, an online payment website or app, or an online store.
 Phishing emails and text messages often tell a story to trick you into clicking on a link or opening an attachment.
 They may: